wmacevoy/hexdie/README.md

 # hexdie

 Makes a nice hex/oct die (depending on the faces parameter).
+This is a [thing](https://www.thingiverse.com/thing:3175252) although these versions are the most up to date.

 ## Why